MikeDigitize/JSFundamentals/README.md

 ## Context

 Context in JavaScript is defined at runtime, after the compilation stage.
 Context refers to the value of the keyword <code>this</code>.
 Every function, when executing, has a reference to its execution context and this reference can be accessed through <code>this</code>.
-Context can be defined organically or artificially in JavaScript and can be used to great effect in coding patterns and APIs.
+Context can be defined organically or artificially in JavaScript.
 Consider the following example:

 ```html
 <button id="add" data-value="0">Add 1</button>